 There are a number of reputable tour companies that can take you down into the dungeons (in groups of 12 or fewer).
-Last month, I was lucky enough to join The Roman Guy, a small but growing tour guide company, as a guest on its Colosseum-Dungeon tour.
+Last month, I was lucky enough to join The Tour Guy, a small but growing tour guide company, as a guest on its Colosseum-Dungeon tour.

 On the other hand, I love how a good tour guide can make sure you learn about things that are not in a guidebook or that are glossed over.
-The Roman Guy’s Rafaella was an enthusiastic guide who knew how to point out the details as well as keep the three-hour tour on track.
+The Tour Guy’s Rafaella was an enthusiastic guide who knew how to point out the details as well as keep the three-hour tour on track.

 At the beginning of the tour, Rafaella handed our small group headsets; these marked us all as tourists, of course, but they also made it easy to listen to the tour as we wandered.
 Not only that, but I felt free to lag behind and wander a bit off course to inspect a ruin or take a photo so long as I stayed in the range of the headset.

 Even though I have toured all three of the sites before, I had never followed this itinerary myself.
 But it made sense chronologically to learn first about the Forum, the center of public life in Ancient Rome dating as far back the 8th century BC; then the Palatine, the hill on which Ancient Roman aristocracy built their palaces; and then the Colosseum, which was built in the early years of the Imperial Roman era (between 70 and 80 AD).

 While I could fill several posts with the things we learned about the Forum and Palatine, I will cut to the chase here and tell you about visiting the Colosseum and the thrill of getting into the parts of it that are off-limits to the regular visitor.

 After our group arrived in the Colosseum, we proceeded to walk around the outside corridor until we reached an area with an elevator and a locked gate.
 We waited for a docent from the Colosseum to come with the keys to let us through the gate (how cool is that?!).
 Then we followed Rafaella and the Colosseum docent to the platform that feels as close to a rock star stage as most people will ever get to experience.

-Rafaella also pointed out at least one of the ancient hydraulic lift mechanism that would have allowed the caged animals to be lifted up to the arena floor and released.
+Rafaella also pointed out at least one of the ancient hydraulic lift mechanisms that would have allowed the caged animals to be lifted up to the arena floor and released.
 Though we were consigned to only a half-moon portion of the underground, it was still fascinating to take all of this history in without the usual noise and jostling that comes with touring the Colosseum.

 After the underground, we took the lift to the almost-top of the Colosseum.
 There is a set of stairs that goes up even farther than most tourists are allowed.
 This upper section is where one gets the full near-aerial view of the expanse of the stadium and its ruins.
 It’s where you take photographs like this one.

-I would like to thank The Roman Guy for hosting me on their Colosseum Dungeon tour.
+I would like to thank The Tour Guy for hosting me on their Colosseum Dungeon tour.
 If you are the type of traveler who is obsessed with Ancient Rome or who wishes to go beyond the gates to see something not many get to see (who doesn’t want to do that?!), I highly recommend booking this tour.
 I’ve visited the Colosseum on numerous occasions but this was the best visit of them all.

-Cost: €79, adults; reduced price for seniors, students, youth (7-17).
+Cost: €79, adults; reduced price for seniors, students, youth (7-17) – rates subject to change

-The cost of a regular ticket to the Colosseum, Forum, and Palatine is €12, which is valid for two consecutive days.
+The cost of a regular ticket to the Colosseum, Forum, and Palatine is valid for two consecutive days.
 Kids under 17 get free admission with valid ID.
-Advanced purchase of regular tickets to the Colosseum/Roman Forum/Palatine Hill is available online for an additional €2 service fee.
+Advanced purchase of regular tickets to the Colosseum/Roman Forum/Palatine Hill is available online for a small additional fee.